AhmadAbuyahya/data-structures-and-algorithms/code-challenges/arrayReverse/README.md

 ## Approach & Efficiency
 1- understand the problem
 2- plan the solution
-3- the divide the problem into multiple smaller problems
+3- divide the problem into multiple smaller problems

 ## Solution
 ![whiteboard](../assets/array-reverse.jpg)